kinestetika/MetaErg/README.md

 >metaerg --contig_file dir-with-contig-files --database_dir /path/to/metaerg-databases/

-Metaerg needs 40 min for annotation of a 4 Mb genome on a desktop computer.
+Metaerg needs 20-30 min to annotate a 4 Mb genome on a desktop computer.

 ## Installation